 Oil falls on expectations US-Iran peace talks likely to proceed and lead to more supply

-[SINGAPORE] Oil prices fell over US$1 on Tuesday (Apr 21), reversing gains in the previous session, on expectations peace talks between the US and Iran will take place this week and lead to more supply to flow from the key Middle East producing region.
+[LONDON] Oil prices fell on Tuesday (Apr 21), reversing the previous session’s gains, on expectations that peace talks between the US and Iran will take place this week and lead to more supply flowing from the key Middle East producing region.

-Both benchmarks surged on Monday, with Brent up 5.6 per cent and WTI up 6.9 per cent, after Iran again shut the Strait of Hormuz, closing the key oil transport artery, and the US seized an Iranian cargo ship as part of its blockade of the country’s ports.
+Both benchmarks had surged on Monday, with Brent up 5.6 per cent and WTI up 6.9 per cent, after Iran again shut the Strait of Hormuz and the US seized an Iranian cargo ship as part of its ports blockade.

-Still, investors are focusing on the likelihood that talks this week will result in the extension of the existing ceasefire or a final agreement, though the chance of further conflict and disruptions to oil flows remains.
+Investors are focused on whether talks this week will result in an extension of the existing ceasefire or a final agreement, although further disruptions to oil flows remain likely.

 Navigate Asia in